d-krupke/cpsat-primer/README.md

 ```

 You can use the serialization and deserialization capabilities of Pydantic to
 quickly generate test cases based on real data.
-While you cannot surely say that
+While you cannot be certain that
-your code is correct with such tests, you will at least be notified if the logic
+your code is correct with such tests, they will at least notify you if the logic
-of your code changes.
-If you are refactoring your code, you will immediately see
+changes unexpectedly.
+If you refactor your code, you will immediately see if its
-if you accidentally changed the behavior of your code.
+behavior changes accidentally.

 ```python
 from datetime import datetime